isi-usc-edu/qb-gsee-benchmark/BubbleML/miniML/README.md

 # miniML script

 The `miniML.py` script is primarily responsible for generating the *solvability ratio* performance metric of a solver over the set of `problem_instances`.
+Output plots and other files are placed in a nearby directory called `ml_artifacts`.

 Help message (`./miniML.py --help`):